For Immediate Release

-As the specialist insurer of choice for over 50% of Canada’s faith communities, Ecclesiastical has extensive experience in risk management for arson prevention.
-Robertson’s team is often called upon to present workshops and seminars that help customers identify and manage this and other risks facing faith communities.
+As the specialist insurer of choice for over 50% of Canada’s faith communities, Ecclesiastical has extensive expertise in arson prevention risk management.
+Colin Robertson, VP, Operations & Risk Control, and his team of Risk Control Specialists, are often called upon to present workshops and seminars that help faith communities identify and manage the risks related to arson.